ikarth/nonogen/README.md

 National Novel Generation Month Project 2014

-[NaNoGenMo 2014] (https://github.com/dariusk/NaNoGenMo-2014): It started as a joke on twitter by Darius Kazemi and grew into an entire month of people creating novel-writing generators.
+[NaNoGenMo 2014] (https://github.com/dariusk/NaNoGenMo-2014): It started as a joke on Twitter by Darius Kazemi and grew into an entire month of people creating novel-writing generators.
 This one is mine.

 ## Usage